 The purpose of the Natural Gas Service Manual is to briefly outline and explain REC’s process for reconnecting natural gas service that has been inactive, and the process for new installation of natural gas service to members or others who require gas meters.
 Initially during the process for a new installation of natural gas, the REC valve will be locked and in the “CLOSED” position.
-The gas regulator will be adjusted and the meter set to meet the requirements the homeowner/builder provided in the Request for Residential Electric and Natural Gas Service.
+The gas regulator will be adjusted and the meter set to meet the requirements the homeowner/builder provided on the application.

 The member valve at the outlet of the meter set will be plugged and placed in the “CLOSED” position with a member valve notice and seal attached.
 A plumber, HVAC contractor, or other qualified person must make the connection between the member piping and the member valve.
 Once all code requirements are met, a pressure test is completed, and a Gas Piping Statement is completed and received by REC; please alert REC that you are ready for the onsite creep test.